sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Revenue collection of the Maratha State.
 The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (**Potedars, Poddars**).
 When the state needed money, it would issue a money warrant accompanied by letter of credit to them, were known as Varat.

 **Bakshi/Baxi** is believed to have originated from the Persian word "bakhshesh" (charitable giving), and meant to be a paymaster.
 During Mughal, Mir Bakshi was in charge of military pay and accounts office.
+Munshi was a clerk, Nagari (a person who beats a drum, a person employed for making announcements at the beat of the drum got this nickname).

 **Fadnavis**, came from two Persian words, Fad and navis, and literally translated from Persian to English as ‘Maker of the Lists’.
 The powers of Phadnavis in Maratha administration was that of a Finance Minister.
 Inamdar were given the land as Inam (prize).